Joieux/code-of-shadows/README.md

 ## 🎮 Overview
 **Code of Shadows** is an interactive coding game that teaches Python through a mystery adventure.
 You play as a rogue investigator uncovering a digital conspiracy—one code puzzle at a time.

 Built for adult beginners.
 No setup.
-Just open in your browser and start solving.
+Just open it in your browser and start solving.

 ## 🧠 What You'll Learn (by Chapter)
 | Chapter | Focus |